 But do you know the tragedy was largely averted in United States – thanks to FDA inspector Frances Kelsey, who prevented the drug’s approval within the United States despite pressure from the pharmaceutical company and FDA?

--There were not yet any results available from U.S. clinical trials of the drug.
+-The application for thalidomide contained incomplete and insufficient data on its safety and effectiveness. -The lack of data indicating whether the drug could cross the placenta, which provides nourishment to a developing fetus. -There were not yet any results available from U.S. clinical trials of the drug.
 Even if these data were available, they may not have been entirely reliable as then clinical trials did not require FDA approval.
 The trial in US involved distribution of 2.5 m tablets to 20000 patients but the results and AEs were not tracked by physicians.

 Due to her stand, the tragedy was largely averted, and she subsequently was given a distinguished service award by President JFK.